 Managing accounts is largely an IT function and a customer service function.
-It’s about keeping the customers’ transactional records straight, maintaining security, issuing accurate statements and tax forms, having a good website for customer self-servicing, short wait times when customers need human assistance, and well-trained customer service reps giving correct answers.
+It’s about keeping the customers’ transaction records straight, maintaining account security, issuing accurate statements and tax forms, having a good website for customer self-servicing, short wait times when customers need human assistance, and well-trained customer service reps who give correct answers.
 These are jobs for IT and customer service professionals.

 These two areas of competency don’t have much overlap.
 A company can have great investment managers but poor IT function and poor customer service.
 Or a company can have state-of-the-art IT and great customer service but horrible investments.
 Doing well in one does not automatically lead to doing well in the other.

-ETFs allow the separation between managing investments and managing accounts.
+Separating the jobs between managing investments and managing accounts leverages the competencies of the respective companies.
 The ETF managers just focus on managing the ETFs.
 They don’t interact with retail investors.
 The brokerage firms just focus on servicing the retail investors’ accounts.
 They don’t mess with managing the ETFs.

 Schwab ETFs used to get preferential treatment in Schwab accounts.
 Now they have to compete with other ETFs on equal footing.
 They will have more pressure to do better.
 Vanguard used to be the only place to buy all Vanguard ETFs commission-free.
 Now customers don’t have to come to Vanguard to buy them.
 Vanguard will also have more pressure to do better in managing accounts.
 Over time, the best ETFs will win over customers regardless of where they choose to have their accounts, and the best online brokers will win over customers regardless of what ETFs they prefer.